Patent claim: Requirements and structure

 In most modern patent laws, patent applications must have at least one claim, which are critical defining elements of the patent and the primary subject of examination.
 In some patent laws however, a date of filing may be obtained for an application which does not contain any claim.

 European Patent Convention

 Under the European Patent Convention (EPC), a claim must define the matter for which the protection is sought in terms of technical features.
+The convention itself pertains to a procedure to secure a European patent.
 These technical features can be either structural (e.g. a nail, a rivet) or functional (e.g. fastening means).

 Regarding the structure of a claim, under the EPC, what is called the "preamble" is different from the meaning the "preamble" has under U.S. patent law.
 In an independent claim in Europe, the preamble is everything which precedes the expression "characterized in that" or "characterized by" in a claim written according to the so-called "two-part form", and therefore everything which is regarded as known in combination within one prior art document, namely the closest prior art document.
 For this reason, in Europe, the preamble of a claim is sometimes also called "pre-characterizing portion".